pytroll/pyresample/docs/source/geo_def.rst

 GridDefinition
 --------------
-If the lons and lats grid values are known, the area definition information can be skipped for some types of resampling by using a :class:`GridDefinition <geometry.GridDefinition>` object instead of an :class:`AreaDefinition <geometry.AreaDefinition>` object.
+If the lons and lats grid values are known, the area definition information can be skipped for some types of resampling by using a :class:`GridDefinition <pyresample.geometry.GridDefinition>` object instead of an :class:`AreaDefinition <pyresample.geometry.AreaDefinition>` object.

 .. doctest::